laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 Then all LEDs are switched off, after which led[2] and led[3] are specifically set to fully on (100% brightness).

 The light program pauses then for one 20 ms period (``sleep 0``), which causes the LED values we assigned to be actually executed and other light controller functions to run.
 Without the sleep statement the light program would run for 50 internal instructions before being forcefully paused, which is unnecessary.
-After the 20 ms are over the ``goto`` statement is executed and the light program continues from the begin.
+After the 20 ms are over, the ``goto`` statement is executed and the light program continues from the begin.

 The following sections explain all elements of the light program language in detail.

+## Light program structure

+Light programs are **line-based**, meaning a single statement or decleration must be on the same source code line.

+All light programs comprise of the following structure

+    run conditions

+    constants, variable and led declerations

+    statements (= the actual code)

+    end

+These elements are described below in further detail.

+> **Important!**
+>
+> * Every light program **must** end with an ``end`` statement.
+> * A new-line must be present after the ``end`` statement.

-## Comments and line continuation
+## Comments

 Everything behind ``//`` or ``;`` until the end of the line is considered a *comment*.

 Comments are useful for describing what the light program does.
-The comments are not stored into the light controller itself, but can be saved in the *configurator.html* through saving the current configuration.
+The comments are not stored into the light controller itself, but can be saved in the *Configurator* through saving the configuration.

 Here is a valid light program showing various forms of comments: